Dirac and Weyl Fermions -- the Only Causal Systems: Dirac localization and time evolution

-\begin{L-CS} In (\ref{GPTEB}) we construct a compact localized Dirac state $\psi$ satisfying $\varsigma t_{\overline{e}}\ge \frac{1}{2}\big(-\overline{e}(\psi)-e(\psi)\big)$ for a given direction $e$ and $\varsigma\in\{+,-\}$.
-(One verifies explicitly that it is not possible to obtain such a state by (\ref{NISE}), except in the trivial case that the initial state $\psi^{(1)}$ already satisfies this condition.)
-By a spatial translation according to Eq.\,(\ref{TCTTE}) one achieves $e(\psi)=0$, $2\,\varsigma\,t_{\overline{e}}\ge - \overline{e}(\psi)$.
-States satisfying $e(\psi)\ge0$, $2\,\varsigma\,t_{\overline{e}}\ge - \overline{e}(\psi)$ are particularly interesting.
-We call them \textbf{large -\,$t_{\overline{e}}$\,- states} or, less specifically, \textbf{late-change states}.
-They are characterized in (\ref{XCTLRCL}) by equivalent properties.
+Bounded localized states $\psi$ satisfying these relations are particularly interesting.
+In view of (\ref{ILCS})(a) we call them \textbf{large -\,$t_{\overline{e}}$\,- states} or, less specifically, \textbf{late-change states}.\\ These states are characterized in (\ref{XCTLRCL}) by equivalent properties.
 Those of them, which are localized in $\{x\in\R^3:0\le xe\le 2\alpha\}$, $\alpha>0$, form an infinite dimensional subspace.
 This is proved (for $\varsigma=+$) in sec.\,\ref{PPCS} (see (\ref{CCIDES}),\,(\ref{ACCIDES})) within the general frame of causal systems.
 What is more, every Dirac state localized in $\{x\in\R^3:xe\ge0\}$ can be approximated by late-change states with $\varsigma=+$ (as well with $\varsigma=-$), see (\ref{CCPDS}).
 This property is essential for the proof of the Lorentz contraction in (\ref{LCDWF}).
 Moreover, for the existence of these states there are no reps of the lattice of causally complete regions in sec.\,\ref{LOCCR}, and there were no reps of the lattice generated by the non-timelike relation in sec.\,\ref{LGNTLR} without these states. \end{L-CS}